Paget’s disease of the breast

 - Rarely invasive cancer is found even if there is no lump.

 Is Paget’s disease of the breast common?

-No. Around 1 to 4 in every 100 breast cancer cases is this type.
+No. Up to 4 in every 100 breast cancer cases are this type.

 It is possible to be diagnosed with Paget’s disease of the breast with no underlying cancer, but this is less common.

 How is Paget’s disease of the breast treated?

 - Surgery to remove the tumour is usually the first treatment.
 You may have part of your breast removed or the whole breast (mastectomy).
 If the cancer is affecting a large area of the breast or it’s in the central area of your breast it’s more likely you will have a mastectomy.

 - Surgery to remove lymph nodes in your armpit area may be done if the cancer has spread there.
 This is called an axillary clearance.

 You may have more treatment after surgery to try to reduce the risk of the cancer coming back.
 For example:

 - Radiotherapy.
 Radiotherapy can help to reduce the risk of the cancer coming back.